 We had planned on taking the Sport and STER gelding, Jitze, to the show, but he was sold the week prior, so we loaded up Ritske, who had not even been in the U.S. one week, before going to the show.
 Boy, did this boy RISE to the occasion!!!
 Ritske won two national championships, including one of the largest classes of the show, the Friesian Dressage Hack Open, with 12 entries.
 When not showing, he was ridden by the amazingly talented singer, X Factor winner in the U.K., Leona Lewis, around the del mar fairgrounds.
 Leona purchased this sweet gelding the week following the show, and has named him "Spirit", after her grammy nominated first album, Spirit.

-Our BSF team was completed by Cyndi, who was groom and driver extraordinaire, and Ron Goldman, who loves his Majestic horse more than anything and i can't imagine a more supportive husband and partner than Ron---he got his exercise running into the ring 16 times, for victory passes.
+Our BSF team was completed by Cyndi, who was groom and driver extraordinaire, and Ron Goldman, who loves his Majestic horse more than anything and i can't imagine a more supportive partner---he got his exercise running into the ring 16 times, for victory passes.

 Sterling started the week off with a win in western pleasure-- as if to say to the others , "look, this is how you get it done, and if you do it right the first time, they won't show you so much".
 After Sterling won both the national and world championships in amateur western pleasure, we scratched him from the rest, to give him, and ourselves, a break.
 Plus it was lightly raining on sunday, and sterling did not want to get his tail, that drags the ground 3 feet behind his body, all wet. [read, we didn't want to have to wash it again!]